guglio/frontend-nanodegree-arcade-game/README.md

 ## frontend-nanodegree-arcade-game

 This is my arcade game project for the **Front-End Web Developer Nanodegree**.
-I really hope you all would enjoy my first ever games :)
+I really hope you all would enjoy my first ever game :)

 ## Run the project